AdarshNayak1311/Graphing-Calculator/README.md

 # Graphing-Calculator
-It is a Mathematical tool that calculates graph.
+It is a Mathematical tool that calculates graph of any fuction.